-Michael is the former Chair of the firm's multidisciplinary Life Sciences Health Industry Group, comprised of more than 250 professionals.
+Michael is the former chair of the firm's multidisciplinary Life Sciences Health Industry Group, comprised of more than 250 professionals.
 He joined Reed Smith in 2003 as part of the firm's combination with Crosby, Heafey, Roach & May.
 From 2003-2006, he served on Reed Smith's firmwide Executive Committee.

 Michael's litigation and trial practice focuses on complex product liability and commercial matters, including class actions, Multi-District Litigations (MDL), mass torts, and claims for unfair competition and false advertising under state consumer protection statutes.
 Michael's clients include, among others, Medtronic, Inc., C.R.
 Bard Inc., Pfizer Inc., Merck & Co.
 Inc., Eli Lilly and Company, and GlaxoSmithKline, Inc. (GSK).

-Michael also represents Medtronic, Inc. in litigation involving a variety of its products, including spinal and biologic products, including the Infuse Device, Implantable Cardioverter Defibrillators (ICDs), pain pumps, neurological devices and insulin pumps, among other products.
-He was Co-Liaison Counsel for Merck in the California Vioxx Litigation, and a member of the National Trial Team for 3M in the Silicone Gel Breast Implant Litigation.
-He also has been a Faculty Member at the IADC's Trial Academy at Stanford University.
+In addition, Michael has been National Coordinating and Trial Counsel for Pfizer, Inc. in the In re Mirapex Products Liability Litigation MDL involving a drug to treat Parkinson's disease.
+He was Co-Liaison Counsel for Merck in the California Vioxx Litigation, and a member of the National Trial Tream for 3M in the Silicone Gel Breast Implantation Litigation.
+He has been a Faculty Member at the IADC's Trial Academy at Stanford University.

 Michael has testified more than a dozen times before legislative and other committees concerning proposed legislation involving protective orders and confidential settlement agreements, summary judgments, unfair competition statutes, electronic discovery, and other issues.
-He has worked with a coalition of businesses to oppose bills that would have eroded protection for confidential and proprietary information as well as bills that would have given prosecutors and private plaintiffs a "disgorgement of profits" remedy in cases involving California Business and Professions Code Sections 17200 et al, and he was a member of the Civil Justice Working Group providing assistance to then-governor-elect Schwarzenegger's transition team.
-He was also actively involved in working on reform efforts involving Section 17200, particularly Proposition 64, which was enacted by California voters November 2, 2004.
+He has worked with a coalition of businesses to oppose bills that would have eroded protection for confidential and proprietary information as well as bills that would have given prosecutors and private plaintiffs a "disgorgement of profits" remedy in cases involving California Business and Professions Code sections 17200 et al, and he was a member of the Civil Justice Working Group providing assistance to then-governor-elect Schwarzenegger's transition team.
+He was also actively involved in working on reform efforts involving section 17200, particularly Proposition 64, which was enacted by California voters November 2, 2004.